Immigrant families tend to have deeply-held beliefs, especially when it comes to health.

-The criticism is fair but ultimately misguided.
-An emerging field provides a novel framework for studying energy-based therapies, and it has the potential to completely change how we think about health and disease.
+The biofield hypothesis is a novel framework for understanding energy medicine, and it has the potential to completely change how we think about health and disease.

-Over thousands of years, numerous Eastern cultures have developed healing practices based on the assumption that living organisms contain a vital force or energy.
-This goes by many names - the Indian prana, the Chinese ch'i, and the Japanese qi.
-Independently, each culture invented techniques to help people balance their energy and stimulate the body's healing process.
+Over thousands of years, several Eastern systems of medicine have developed healing techniques based on the assumption that living organisms contain a vital force or energy.
+Each culture has their own explanations and terminology - the Indian prana, the Chinese ch'i, and the Japanese qi.

 To understand the biofield, think of it as biological WiFi.

 We're already familiar with the properties of WiFi:

 - our devices use it to send and receive information

 - it radiates outwards in all directions from a router or hotspot